 - Bug Out Bag Packing List

 - Emergency Binder List (emergency documents)

 - Bug Out Bag First Aid Kit List

 - How to Build a Bug Out Bag for Your Family

-But having a bunch of gear is completely useless if you can’t access it.
-For example, what if disaster strikes while you are at work but your BOB is at home?
+But having a bunch of gear is useless if you can’t access it.
+For example, what if disaster strikes while you are at work, but your BOB is at home?

 Or what if someone steals your Bug Out Bag?

-Thus, your bug out plan better include tactics like:
+Thus, your bug out plans better include tactics like: